Last updated on January 18th, 2023 at 01:34 pm

 As Amazon FBA resellers, we’re all looking for ways to save time and money in processing our inventory.
-One of the biggest ways I encourage FBA sellers to save time by spending a little money is to use a third-party listing service, rather than listing your FBA inventory directly through Amazon Seller Central.
+One of the most significant ways I encourage FBA sellers to save time by spending a little money is to use a third-party listing service, rather than listing your FBA inventory directly through Amazon Seller Central.

 The fewer times you can touch a piece of inventory as you process it, the better.
-By listing through Seller Central…and then printing your labels on a sheet of 30…and then separating the items out into the various fulfillment centers, you are spending a lot of time touching each inventory item over and over and over again.
+By listing through Seller Central…and then printing your labels on a sheet of 30…and then separating the items into the various fulfillment centers, you are spending a lot of time touching each inventory item over and over and over again.
 This doesn’t include the time it takes to sort your products after you bring them back from sourcing, removing any stickers, and prepping the products with poly bags or shrink wrap.

-The best way to streamline the listing process is to use a third-party listing software so that you can scan the item into the software, print and attach the individual label, and sort the item into the correct fulfillment center’s box – all in one step.
+The best way to streamline the listing process is to use a third-party listing software so that you can scan the item into the software, print and attach the individual label, and sort the item into the correct fulfilment center’s box – all in one step.

-Inventorylab Review: Features
+InventoryLab Review: Features